contentful/contentful-migration/README.md

 `destination-organization-id` parameter if your user is in multiple organizations.

-### Cloning a Space's Content Model Only
+### Cloning a Space's Content Types Only

-If you just want the content-model for a space to be cloned, add the `--only-content-types` flag.
+If you just want the content types for a space to be cloned, add the `--only-content-types` flag.
 ``` sh
 $ example/clone-space.js \
   --access-token $CONTENTFUL_ACCESS_TOKEN \